fedbon/sample-spring-cloud-microservices-booklibrary/README.md

 By following these steps, you can effectively use the `booklibrary-microservices.http` file to test the program's functionalities directly within IntelliJ IDEA Ultimate or any other HTTP client that supports cURL or HTTP request importing.

-Note: Ensure that you have placed the JWT token in the http-client.private.env.json file to enable the auth_token placeholder in the authorization header.
+**Note**: Ensure that you have placed the JWT token in the http-client.private.env.json file to enable the auth_token placeholder in the authorization header.

 ### Contributors

-- Fedor Bondarev
+**Fedor Bondarev**

 ### License